VM-2020-MATH/MATLAB-codes-for-the-Prostate-Tumor-Growth/readme.txt

 These codes are provided to solve numerically the Prostate tumor growth mathematical model arising in biology in two-dimensional space.
-The RBF-FD scheme is implemented to discretize the spatial variables, and a semi-implicit backward differential formula of first-order (SBDF1) is used to deal with the time variable.
-Besides, the biconjugate gradient stabilized (BiCGSTAB) method is applied to solve the new fully discrete sacheme per time step.
+The RBF-FD scheme is implemented to discretize the spatial variables and a semi-implicit backward differential the formula of first-order (SBDF1) is used to deal with the time variable.
+Besides, the biconjugate gradient stabilized (BiCGSTAB) method is applied to solve the new fully discrete scheme per time step.

 Authors: Vahid Mohammadi 1, Mehdi Dehghan 1, Stefano De Marchi 2

-1.Department of Applied Mathematics,
+1. Department of Applied Mathematics,
   Faculty of Mathematics and Computer Sciences, Amirkabir University of Technology